sashapff/vector/README.md

 # Vector
-Implementation of vector using copy-on-write and small-object optimizations
+Implementation of vector using copy-on-write and small-object optimizations.